GridTools/gridtools/docs/manuals/getting_started/getting_started.rst

-The |GT| stencil, does not contain any information about the loop-logic, i.e. about the domain where we want to apply the stencil operation, since we need to specify it in a platform-independent syntax, a *domain specific embedded language* (DSEL), such that the backend can decide on the specific implementation.
+The |GT| stencil, does not contain any information about the loop-logic, i.e. about the domain where we want to apply the stencil operation, since we need to specify it in a platform-independent syntax, a *domain specific embedded language* (DSEL), such that the :term:`Backend` can decide on the specific implementation.

 For our example this looks as follows